-Caritas Care believes that wherever it is possible a child should grow up in a stable and nurturing family environment.
-That is not always possible.
-However, the charity works towards this goal through a range of interventions from respite foster care to adoption.
+Caritas Care believes that wherever it is possible, a child should grow up in a stable and nurturing family environment, therefore, the charity provides this opportunity for children, unable to live within their birth families, through a range of placement options from respite foster care to adoption.
 Caritas Care is a Voluntary Adoption Agency and Registered Independent Provider of Foster Care.

-Our independent specialist adoption service has been finding families for children and helping adopters on their journeys to becoming parents for over 80 years.
-We believe that all children deserve a loving family and that all adopters should be supported at every stage of the adoption process.
-We understand that everyone is different, and that adoption is a life-changing decision, which is why we have developed a full range of adoption support services and routes to adoption to give children the best prospects, and stability for family life together including:
+Our independent specialist adoption service has been finding families for children and helping adopters on their journey to becoming parents for nearly 90 years.
+Our belief is that all children deserve a loving family and that all adopters should be supported at every stage of the adoption process.
+Adoption is a life-changing decision, which is why we have developed a full range of adoption support services and routes to adoption to give children the opportunity to enjoy family life and stability throughout their childhoods; these include:

-- Seamless support throughout the adoption process and beyond. - Skilled and experienced staff team. - Specialist adoption support and therapeutic services. - Information and advice. - Training and Support groups. - Early permanence service for very young children. - Family finding for siblings and older children.
+- Seamless support throughout the adoption process and beyond. - Skilled and experienced staff team. - Specialist adoption and therapeutic support services. - Information and advice. - Training and Support groups. - Early permanence service for very young children.

-Foster carers do an important job caring for children who, for many different reasons are unable to live with their birth families.
+Foster carers provide care for children who, for many different reasons are unable to live with their birth families.
 Caritas Care believes that all children deserve the opportunity to experience life in a loving family and that all children and foster carers should be supported at every stage of the fostering journey.
 Our foster care service provides a full support programme including: